Leukemia is a cancer of the blood cells. Normally, blood cells are made in

 Chronic lymphocytic leukemia (CLL)

-In addition, there are other forms of leukemia that are rarer.
+In addition, there are other forms that are rarer.

 Regular consumption of fruits and